AnswerDotAI/fastmigrate/enrolling.md

 If you use fastmigrate with valid migration scripts, fastmigrate can guarantee the version of your database presented to your application code.
 This is the value of managed migrations.

 However, to provide this guarantee, you need your database to be managed by fastmigrate.
-If you created the database with fastmigrate (using `create_db`), then it is managed.
+If you created the database with fastmigrate (using `create_db` or the `fastmigrate_create_db` CLI command), then it is managed.

 But what if you are starting with an application built outside of fastmigrate, and you want to _enroll_ the database in fastmigrate?
 Here is how to think about it, and how to do it correctly: